ceejbot/LOUDCRAB/README.md

 ## CONFIGURATION

 Configuration is injected from environment variables.
-LOUDBOT will invoke read a `.env` file at the start of its run, but you can use whatever daemon runner your OS uses to provide env vars.
+LOUDBOT will invoke read a `.env` file using dotenv at the start of its run, but you can use whatever daemon runner your OS uses to provide env vars.

 A backing redis is required to remember what was shouted across runs.
 LOUDBOT will exit if it can't talk to a redis.
 Keys are prefixed with `LB:`.